fbeaufume/keybout/README.md

 To start the backend, run `mvn spring-boot:run` in `keybout-backend`.

-To build a single fat jar containing the whole application, run `mvn package` from the home folder then use `keybout-backend/target/keybout-backend.jar`.
+To build a single fat jar containing the whole application, run `mvn package -Pwith-frontend` from the home folder then use `keybout-backend/target/keybout-backend.jar`.